 Hike the best of the Appalachian Trail in a spirited Overland group.

 Hiking the Appalachian Trail is the stuff of dreams.
 But few people have six months to spend hiking.
-So here’s what we do: over the course of two weeks we hike what is arguably the most dramatic part of the trail.
-We cover a dozen 4,000 foot peaks, including the Presidential Range and Mount Washington.
+So here’s what we do: over the course of two weeks, we hike what is arguably the most dramatic and physically challenging part of the trail.
+We cover a dozen 4,000-foot peaks, including the Presidential Range and Mount Washington.
 It’s the AT distilled to its most spectacular, most rewarding essence.

 On the trail we’ll see great beauty and learn a lot, too.
 We’ll start north of Hanover, New Hampshire, where the views begin to open up.
-The hiking is great but so is learning about backcountry camping, navigation and Leave No Trace practices.
-With each mile covered, we will become close through time together, stories, laughter and fun.
+As we tackle the long days of hiking on challenging terrain, we will learn about backcountry camping, navigation and Leave No Trace practices.
+We’ll cross paths with AT thru-hikers, and become integrated into the trail’s unique culture.
+With each mile covered and each new challenge faced, we will become close through time together, stories, laughter and fun.
 As much as the beauty and the learning, the camaraderie counts.